Kyra Elzy, an Oldham County, Kentucky, native, has spent more than a decade building the Kentucky women’s basketball program into a national power.

-Howard, who was the unanimous national freshman of the year in 2018-19, had a sensational collegiate career at Kentucky, where she earned three All-America honors her sophomore season (2019-20) and was named a unanimous All-America her junior and season seasons (2020-21, 2021-22) as a finalist for every national player of the year award.
+Howard, who was the unanimous national freshman of the year in 2018-19, had a sensational collegiate career at Kentucky, where she earned three All-America honors her sophomore season (2019-20) and was named a unanimous All-America her junior and senior seasons (2020-21, 2021-22) as a finalist for every national player of the year award.

 In 2017, Elzy helped Evelyn Akhator and Makayla Epps become WNBA Draft selections, as Akhator went third overall and Epps went 33rd overall.
 It was the first time UK has had two players selected in the same draft, while both Akhator and Epps were also All-SEC and All-America performers.